AdamPaternostro/Training-Azure-DevOps/README.md

 8. Save and Run a release
    You can approve on https://dev.azure.com or click on the email

+#### Note
+You can add a stage that runs after the Prod Swap.
+On the prod swap add a post approval and if the approval is rejected, we want to do another slot swap to put back the old code.

 ### Change the code and enable automatic builds/releases
 1. Edit the Build defination